Why Are My Calathea Leaves Curling? (And What to Do)

 - Gently remove the plant from its pot

-- Trim away any damaged roots
+- Trim away all damaged roots with sterilized scissors

-- Use a pot with drainage holes
+- Use a pot with drainage holes, always

 Quick Diagnosis Checklist